lsst-ts/observatory-ops-docs/Safety/emergency-response-guide.rst

 ..
 Preconditions

-Contact the PolyClinic Paramedic at extension 577
+Contact the PolyClinic (the Paramedic on summit) at extension 577

 .. note::
     If no one answers the telephone, use any Rubin radio tuned to Channel 1.
 Put out the call: